DigitusFatum/DigitusFatum/README.md

 - 👋 Hi, I’m @vpalain
-- 👀 I’m interested in C
+- 👀 I’m interested in Django
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Python, PSQL and Django
-- 💞️ I’m looking to collaborate on learning C
+- 💞️ I’m looking to collaborate on learning Python, Django

 <!---
 DigitusFatum/DigitusFatum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.